mohdsaadoon/deeplearning-specializtion-coursera-course/README.md

 The notebooks in this repository follow the same structure as the course, covering topics such as neural network architecture, backpropagation, optimization, and regularization.
 Each notebook includes detailed explanations, code examples, and exercises to help you build your understanding of deep learning and apply it to the practical example.

-By sharing these notebooks on GitHub, we hope to contribute to the larger deep-learning community and make it easier for others to learn and experiment with these concepts.
-Whether you're just starting out in deep learning or looking to build on your existing knowledge, we believe these notebooks can be a valuable resource.
+By sharing these notebooks on GitHub, I hope to contribute to the larger deep-learning community and make it easier for others to learn and experiment with these concepts.
+Whether you're just starting out in deep learning or looking to build on your existing knowledge, I believe these notebooks can be a valuable resource.

 Feel free to clone this repository, run the notebooks locally, and experiment with your modifications and variations.
 We encourage you to share your own notebooks and insights with the community and contribute to the ongoing development of this exciting field.

 - 🔭 I’m currently working on this page.